paul58914080/angular-todo/projects/todo-header/README.md

 Possibly the most easiest way is to make your component a **custom element** by doing so you get access to the global style guide.
 Since we made it custom elements we need ensure that there is no conflict with the outer world.
 Custom elements are fully supported by the webcomponentjs polyfill, which has great browser support.

-It is a simple switch the enable this encapsulation of Shadow DOM when we are ready for it
+It is a simple switch to enable this encapsulation of Shadow DOM when we are ready for it

 ```typescript
 @Component({